-We present more necessary discussions on our work, which might be helpful for understanding our contributions and existing limitations, and highlight valuable directions for future research.
+We present more necessary discussions, which might be helpful for understanding our contributions and existing limitations, and highlight valuable directions for future research.

-\textbf{Model Simplification.}\quad Our analysis employs a simplified model with a single linear attention layer for two key purposes: (a) It provides a controlled setting for our experiments to investigate the Hessian dynamics. (b) It ensures the gradient calculations for Theorem \ref{theorem:shared-river} (Section \ref{sec:SHIFT}) are mathematically tractable, which is the theoretical foundation of our SHIFT framework.
+\textbf{Model Simplification.}\quad We employ a simplified model with a single linear attention layer for two key purposes: (a) It provides a controlled setting for our experiments to investigate the Hessian dynamics. (b) It ensures the gradient calculations for Theorem~\ref{theorem:shared-river} (Section~\ref{sec:SHIFT}) are mathematically tractable, which is the theoretical foundation of our SHIFT framework.

-It is curial to note that our core theoretical framework is general and does not rely on this specific model architecture.
-This landscape framework characterizes loss landscapes using River-U-Valley and River-V-Valley to show the optimization advantage of \emph{Looped-Attn} (Sections \ref{sec:river-valley} and \ref{sec:theorem}).
-These insights are corroborated by our experiments on GPT-2 based models in Appendix \ref{app-exp:practical}.
-Although it is hard to directly analyze the Hessian in these practical settings, the superior performance of \emph{Looped-Attn} aligns with the optimization advantage predicted by our River-V-Valley conjecture.
+It is curial to note that our core theoretical framework is general and does not rely on this specific architecture.
+This landscape framework characterizes landscapes using River-U-Valley and River-V-Valley to show the optimization advantage of \looped (Sections \ref{sec:river-valley} and \ref{sec:theorem}).
+These insights are corroborated by experiments on GPT-2 based models in the Appendix.
+Although it is hard to directly analyze the Hessian in these practical settings, the superior performance of \looped aligns with the optimization advantage predicted by our River-V-Valley conjecture.
 We can also explain the training dynamics within our landscape framework, reinforcing its applicability to more complex, non-linear models.
 Nevertheless, extending the formal proof of gradient alignment from the simplified model to deep, nonlinear transformers remains a promising direction for future work.